afirstenberg/multivocal/docs/dialogflow3-notes.md

 Note that the detection method is somewhat hacky, since Dialogflow does not provide a standard way to get this information.

+### Dialogflow Messenger (dfMessenger)

+This assumes that the session ID begins with "dfMessenger-", which is what the default generated ID uses.

+RichMedia supported:

+* Suggestion chips with `Msg/Suggesion` and `Suffix/Suggestion` arrays.
+  Only the text is supported.
+Images and link-outs are not.